jmfrancklab/pyspecdata/README.rst

 not everyone's system is set up equally well for Fortran compilation.
 If you experience difficulties, please don't hesitate to reach out to us at jmfranck [at] syr.edu;
 we would be happy for the opportunity to test distribution on new platforms!
+In all situations, note that this is a development library that works very well in our hands -- we are happy to hear from you and work with you to try to broaden its applicability!

 On **Windows** with `Anaconda 3.X <https://www.anaconda.com/blog/individual-edition-2020-11>`_,
 just run